schil227/remote_motor/README.md

 # Setup

 ## webapi
 The WebApi is run on a server that handles communication with the Pi, all the incoming HTTP requests, and the video feed from the webcams.
-(Currently) in front_end/robotarm-frontend, there is a deploy.sh script that handles all the work of setting up the server and the front end.
+(Currently) in front_end/robotarm-frontend, there is a deploy.sh script that handles all the work of setting up the server and the front end (run.sh is similar to deploy.sh, except it does not build/deploy the frontend code).
 It sets up the video capture (using `ffmpeg` commands) and writes the video data to the shared memory directory `/dev/shm` (which is actually accessed from the home directory, due to permissions)

 ### Video Streaming
 For each camera, two streams are created with different encoding (one for mobile/firefox, one for everything else).
 Here's an example of an ffmpeg command: